finnigar/finnigar/README.md

 1. **Choose a text editor.**
    * In order to work with Markdown, you will need a tool that will allow you to edit text in Markdown format.
    * There are many free text editors that you can choose from.
    * One recommendation for a text editor is [Atom](https://atom.io/).
-Atom is recommended because it works well with both Markdown and Github, and it is relatively simple to use.
+Atom is recommended because it works well with both Markdown and GitHub, and it is relatively simple to use.
    * See the ["More Resources"](https://github.com/finnigar/finnigar/blob/master/README.md#more-resources) section for more recommendations of text editors.

 2. **Edit your document.**